Tohru-art/Tohru-art/README.md

 I’m Will.
 I write Python and explore cybersecurity.
 Current focus:
 - Python scripting for security and automation
-- Network security and penetration testing
+- Network security and some penetration testing
 - Ethical hacking labs on TryHackMe and HackTheBox

 ### Tools